allegheny-college-cmpsc-100-spring-2020/midterm-code-completion/README.md

 ### `Widget.java`

 - [ ] Exists, **_untouched_**
+    * There is an extra credit opportunity in the file: to implement an item-by-item discount method; of course, if you choose this path -- modify away!

 You do not need to (and _should not_) make changes to this file.
 The table above provides its definitions and "powers."